OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 ### history

 October 29, 2024
+- [x] On `SaveSelectedColours` loading, hide top tab bar buttons on left and right, and hide the tab view.
 - [x] Delete on UserPalette search does not delete item.
 Disable/hide search on Edit state?
 - [x] UserPalette -> Top left tab bar button to Clear All with confirmation alert
 - [x] When image analysis is processing, hide the bottom tab bar?
 - [x] Disable `Analyze` button if `self.image` already has been Analyzed, just simply slide.
 - [x] Fix word wrap on palette select items
+- [x] ColourComparison - User can tap on image view to access image picker.

 October 28, 2024
 - [x] PaletteCreationView